Women on Man and Man on Man Sexual Harassment is a Growing Workplace Problem

 There is no doubt that most cases of sexual harassment involve men harassing women.
 For many years this has been true because of the power differential.
 However, as more and more women move up the corporate ladder, reports of women harassing men have increased.

-While the number of sexual harassment cases overall has consistently declined in the past few years, sexual harassment filings by men have consistently increased, doubling over 15 years, according to the U.S. Equal Employment Opportunity Commission (EEOC).
+As pointed out by Eve Tahmincioglu writing for NBC News, While the number of sexual harassment cases overall has consistently declined in the past few years, sexual harassment filings by men have consistently increased, doubling over 15 years, according to the U.S. Equal Employment Opportunity Commission (EEOC).
 Even though women filing charges makes up the bulk of the EEOC’s sexual harassment workload, men are becoming a bigger piece of the pie, with more than 2000 filing charges last year.

 And these are cases that get to the EEOC.
 Many labor experts say men are less likely than women to speak up about such cases of harassment for fear of being mocked by coworkers, and even fewer would take the charges to a government agency and risk widespread knowledge of their plight.